5 min read

 Modern tools handle data collection, visualisation, and collaboration – removing manual overheads and reducing errors.
 Here’s a selection worth considering:

-• CtrlPrint – A collaboration platform designed specifically for corporate reporting, ensuring compliance, precision, and streamlined workflows.
+• CtrlPrint: A collaboration platform designed specifically for corporate reporting, ensuring compliance, precision, and streamlined workflows.

 Spotlight: CtrlPrint reporting capabilities

 CtrlPrint reporting platform makes it easy to collaborate with internal and external partners – wherever they are.
-Its features include full version control, secure role-based access, and seamless integration with popular data sources like Microsoft Excel, Word, and InCopy, making it ideal for producing accurate, compliant reports.
+Its features include full version control, secure role-based access, and seamless integration with popular data sources like Microsoft Excel, Word, Adobe InDesign and InCopy, making it ideal for producing accurate, compliant reports.

 Adopting best practices ensures your reports are clear, accurate, and actionable.
 Follow these guidelines to maximize the impact of your business reporting.